The Office of the Vice Provost for International Activities supports much of MIT’s work around the world

 Chrissy is responsible for the financial operations of the MIT Portugal Program and the financial wind down of MIT Skoltech Program, in close cooperation with colleagues across MIT.
 She also provides financial support to new international program development initiatives.

-Diana provides comprehensive administrative support to the Associate Provost of International Activities.
+Diana provides comprehensive administrative support to the Vice Provost of International Activities.
 She is responsible for the research, management, and execution of special projects to help ensure all international activities are in alignment with MIT’s overarching global strategy.
 She also works closely with the Director of Global Partnerships and the Manager of External Relations to foster MIT’s relationships with international partner institutions.

 Diana has extensive experience in business operations and project management with educational, international, and non-profit organizations.
 She received her B.A. in Japanese Language and Literature from Pomona College of the Claremont Colleges, and is JLPT N1 certified.